Do You Have a Coolant Leak?

 While it may seem obvious, your AC's main job is to cool your home.
 Don't assume that you need to turn down your thermostat to get the desired temperature, especially if the previous temperature was once sufficient to keep your home cool.
 If warm air is coming from your AC's registers or vents, it is almost a sure sign that your coolant levels are low and your AC may be experiencing a leak.

 You may find that not only is your AC blowing warm air, but it's also not blowing out much air at all.
 Low coolant levels can cause your AC to have little to no airflow.
 If you put your hand next to the vents and find that there's little air blowing out, this could be a sign of a coolant leak.

 When an air conditioning unit is experiencing a coolant leak, this means that it won't cool your home the way it should.
 Instead, it will work a lot harder and run longer to keep your home cool.
 When this happens, your energy bill can experience a big increase.
 Also, when your AC isn't blowing cool air, your natural reaction is to dial down the thermostat in hopes of achieving a comfortable temperature.
 Unfortunately, this could cause you to use more electricity, which could raise your energy bill even higher.

-If you suspect that your AC is experiencing a refrigerant leak, contact a professional to determine if you have one and how to repair it.
+If you suspect that your AC is experiencing a refrigerant leak, contact a professional at American Air Cares for guaranteed air contitioning repair in Ft.
+Pierce, and surrounding areas, to determine if you have one and how to repair it.
 Contact American Air Cares today for more information.